JasmineLi-805/moral-ai-irl/IRL_DesignDoc.md

         - [x] Add a customized evaluate function where new reward calculation can be inserted
         - [ ] Find a suitable reward function (model structure)
   - [ ] Test the correctness of the code (agents learning, layout correctly loaded, etc.)
-  - [ ] Tune the hyperparameters for training
+  - [ ] Tune the hyperparameters for training.
+  - [ ] Estimate the time required for training.
 - [ ] IRL implementation
   - [ ] Code that initializes the IRL training environment
   - [ ] Training code using Pytorch and the RL training code